-There are couple dominant leaders in Los Angeles that have been around for a while, and regardless of all the new competition, Santouka probably never broke a sweat… that’s because they’re gangsta AF.
+Say what you will about Hokkaido Ramen Santouka, but I respect the hell out of them because there have been a of couple dominant leaders in Los Angeles that have been around for a while, but regardless of all the new competition, Santouka probably never broke a sweat, that’s because they’re gangsta AF.

 They do so many things right from their multiple broth offerings which all don’t suck, and they’re almost all equally as good although my favorite is the tonkotsu shio (salt).
 It’s probably the one I most often order aside from the kara-miso (spicy by Japanese standards, wimps) and the tonkotsu shoyu which is what they offer in most markets to put the smack down on the competition.

 If that weren’t enough, their toppings kill it because toppings like menma (bamboo shoots) are usually overlooked or trivialized, but theirs is one of the best out there.